DrShnitzel/dzen/README.md

 ## Running aplication

-To run the application you need to install docker https://www.docker.com(for linux hosts you need to install docker-compose too)
+To run the application you need to install docker https://www.docker.com (for linux hosts you need to install docker-compose too)

 Then simply run `docker-compose up`